-Your support can be a torch in long, dark tunnel, whether it helps a child escape it, or just helps them cope with being stuck.
+Your support can be a torch in a long, dark tunnel - whether it helps a child escape it, or just helps them cope with being stuck there.

 "I write this in memory of every Peter Pan and Sleeping Beauty that I miss.
 They and Make-A-Wish reduce my fear of my condition.
 My friends left legacies, so will I. I send my love to everybody affected or likely to be in the future by the power of a Wish."